Geno Smith, Rashaad Penny star as Seahawks beat Lions 48-45 - NewsBreak

 Detroit’s high-scoring offense was productive, but it could not overcome the team’s dismal defense that allowed the Seahawks to score more in one afternoon than they had combined in their three previous games.

-Goff was 26 of 39 for 378 yards with an interception on the first snap of the second half that Tariq Woolen returned 40 yards for a score that put Seattle up 31-15.
+Goff was 26 of 39 for 378 yards with four touchdowns and an interception on the first snap of the second half that Tariq Woolen returned 40 yards for a score that put Seattle up 31-15.

-“I’m still kicking myself because of the interception," Goff said.
-“That could have been the difference in the game.
-I made a bad decision late in the play, and you can’t do that."

 Jamaal Williams, carrying a heavier load with D’Andre Swift out with injuries, ran 19 times for 108 yards and two touchdowns.